E-commerce SEO Guide for BeginnersOrhun Karadag

 - Image alt-texts.

 At the same time avoid keyword stuffing.
 Never fill your website pages or blog content with too many keywords.
 Keywords should be used properly and naturally in the sentences.
+Add internal links to other relevant pages on your website with relevant anchor text.
+This will help search engines to understand the topic of those pages better.

 Optimising an e-commerce website may require you to work on thousands of pages.
 Start by optimising the most important pages first!